CDAT/cdms/docs/source/manual/cdms_1.rst

 '''''''''''''''''''''''

 In this example variable zs is defined on a generic grid.
-Figure 2 illustrates the grid, in this case a geodesic grid.
+Figure 2 illustrates the grid, in this case a geodesic grid:

 .. doctest::